• Skip to main content

 This article will walk you through the most common causes and the solutions.
 Let’s see the solutions.

 Every computer has an auto shut-off feature.
 When any part of the computer gets too hot, the computer shuts down automatically.
-This mechanism works to prevent the damaging of the computer operating system.
+This mechanism works to prevent damage to the computer operating system.
 Because exceeding a particular temperature may fail, burn and even melt and cause massive harm to the whole part of your pc.

 Solution